The following club rules have been approved by the Board of Management for 2016-17.

-If the member is regularly unable to play on a given day (eg: work commitments) they must be selected on another day unless they advise that they do not wish to play.
+If the member is regularly unable to play on a given day (for example, work commitments) they must be selected on another day unless they advise that they do not wish to play.

-If the member is unavailable to play on an ad hoc basis (eg: away on holidays) there is no entitlement to be selected on another day in the same week however every effort should be made to accommodate them.
+If the member is unavailable to play on an ad hoc basis (for example, away on holidays) there is no entitlement to be selected on another day in the same week however every effort should be made to accommodate them.

 13. Selection disputes

 If a member has a genuine concern about selection they are to discuss their concern with the chairperson of the appropriate Selection Committee.
 If such a complaint is received, it must be dealt with as quickly as possible.
 The chairperson is required to interview all parties in order to: